leta199/Trading-Analytics/README.md

 # Trading-Analytics
 In the world of stock holdings, tracking information about these holders is of paramount importance.
 We can keep track of all of the transactions, current holdings, ratings etc in connected databases and we can extract useful information from them using SQL queries.
-We will aim to answer the following business questions using  SQL queries to gain insight into our customers.
+As owners of this hypotheical stock trading platform it is our job to

 This repository aims to: